civican/legisinfo/42-1/bills/C-29/bill_text.md

       is the average of all amounts each of which is the amount of the particular debt or other obligation outstanding at a time in the relevant period;

-      is the rate of tax (determined without reference to subsection 214(16)) that would be imposed under this Part on the particular amount if the particular amount were paid by the taxpayer to the particular **ultimate funder** at that time; and
+      is the rate of tax (determined without reference to subsection 214(16)) that would be imposed under this Part on the particular amount if the particular amount were paid by the taxpayer to the particular ultimate funder at that time; and

-      is the rate of tax (determined without reference to subsection 214(16)) imposed under this Part on the **immediate funder** in respect of all or the portion of the particular amount paid or credited to the **immediate funder**.
+      is the rate of tax (determined without reference to subsection 214(16)) imposed under this Part on the immediate funder in respect of all or the portion of the particular amount paid or credited to the immediate funder.

     **(3.21)** Subsection (3.22) applies in respect of a taxpayer and two or more ultimate funders (referred to in this subsection and subsection (3.22) as the **electing ultimate funders**) at any time if